microsoft/vscode-extension-samples/i18n-sample/README.md

 ## Running the Sample

 Localization values are only applied when running the gulp `build` task.
-During normally development which uses `tsc -watch` to compile no localization post processing happends.
-This speeds up development time.

 1. Ensure that you have `gulp-cli` installed globally using `npm install --global gulp-cli`.
-1. Run `npm install` to bring in the dependencies.
+2. Run `npm install` to bring in the dependencies.
-1. Follow the steps at https://code.visualstudio.com/api/working-with-extensions/publishing-extension to ensure that you have installed vsce and have a publisher account.
+3. Run the `Launch Extension with nls` in debug.
-1. Run `gulp package` to produce a .vsix file.
+4. Ensure that you have `vsce` installed globally using `npm install --global vsce`.
-1. Install the .vsix file following the instructions at https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix
+5. Run `vsce package` to produce a .vsix file.
-1. Change your locale to Japanese by invoking "Configure Language" from the Command Palette.
+6. Change your locale to Japanese or Chinese by invoking `Configure Language` from the Command Palette.

-See the demo.gif file in this repository for a screencast.
+See the demo.gif file in this repository for a screencast.To speed up development time, use the launch configuration `Launch Extension`.

 ## How to translate our extension